Laboratoria/guide-ia/README.md

 Ejemplo:

-> Tengo un mensaje de error, puedes guiarme en comprenderlo, explícame el problema:
+> **Mensaje:** Tengo un mensaje de error, puedes guiarme en comprenderlo, explícame el problema:
 > Access to XMLHttpRequest at '<http://google.co> index.htm1:1 IV' from origin 'null'
 > has been blocked by CORS policy: No 'Access—Control—Allow—Origin' header is present
 > on the requested resource.